JanSharp/VRCLockstep/notes.md

 Defining games states is done using an abstract class as a base class.
 Said abstract class will require you to implement a few methods and properties:

+- string GameStateInternalName { get; } // Must be a completely unique name for this game state.
+Use whatever you like, but I'd recommend `author-name.package-name` (or just some descriptive name of your system as the `package-name`.).
+(If you're making a package it's effectively the internal package name without the `com.` prefix.)
+- string GameStateDisplayName { get; } // A user readable and identifiable name of this system/game state.
-- bool CanImportExport { get; } // When false, the isExport and isImport parameters will naturally never be true.
+- bool GameStateSupportsImportExport { get; } // When false, the isExport and isImport parameters will naturally never be true.
+- uint GameStateDataVersion { get; } // Current version used by SerializeState and DeserializeState.
+Can start at 0, but doesn't really matter.
+- uint GameStateLowestSupportedDataVersion { get; } // Lowest version of exported data DeserializeState is capable of importing.
-- DataList SerializeState(bool isExport); // Game states must be able to successfully be serialized at every point in time.
-Must create a new instance of a DataList, not reuse an existing one.
+- void SerializeState(bool isExport); // Game states must be able to successfully be serialized at every point in time.
+Uses `LockStep.Write` calls to serialize data.
-- string DeserializeState(DataList data, bool isImport); // A non null return value indicates failure and the string value is an error message.
+- string DeserializeState(bool isImport); // A non null return value indicates failure and the string value is an error message.
+Uses `LockStep.Read` calls to serialize data.

 Registration of Lock Step events at initialization is done using attributes on methods which can be on any UdonSharpBehaviour.
 The system will find all instances of UdonSharpBehaviours with such methods in the scene at build time (entering play mode or before uploading), and save them as registered.
 This means instantiating a new instance of such scripts at runtime will not cause them to get registered automatically, in that case the new instance and the methods would have to get registered manually.
 More on registration of events during runtime later.